annatimofeyeva/MyFitnessHelper/README.md

 # MyFitnessHelper

-MyFitnessHelper - my Capstone project for Java/Android course in Epicodus.
+MyFitnessHelper - my Capstone Project for Java/Android course in Epicodus.
 MyFitnessHelper - an android application that allows user to track Fitness activities according to location (zip code).
 User can see a list of gyms according to a zip code, select gyms and go to a Detail Gym Page.
 User can saved Gyms and see a list of saved Gyms.
 Within this list user can change the gyms' order (animated process) and delete gym with swiping.

 This project was generated with Android Studio version 2.3.3.